Snowflake-Labs/sfquickstarts/site/sfguides/src/s3_access_logs_ingestion/s3_access_logs_ingestion.md

 alter task s3_access_logs_transformation resume;
 ```

 After the task runs, very that the data was parsed.
-If you don't wish to wait either reduct the time specified in schedule or run the above `insert into` command manually.
+If you don't wish to wait either reduce the time specified in schedule or run the above `insert into` command manually.

 ## Query the data